Museums, ranches and rodeos capture the spirit of the Old West

 The M Lazy C is an authentic dude ranch located about an hour away from Colorado Springs.
 Enjoy a hayride, sing around the campfire and live the life of a real cowboy.
 The family-owned cattle ranch, homesteaded just over 100 years ago, provides hands-on adventures, but guests can do as much or as little as they would like.

 Prescott was the first territorial capital of Arizona and is home to three of the state’s most prized museums: Sharlot Hall Museum, Phippen Museum of Western Art and the Smoki Museum.
 Each one explores Western culture and heritage in ways that both entertain and educate.

 Whiskey Row depicts some of Prescott’s earliest history.
 At one point it hosted a total of 40 saloons, primarily due to the gold rush culture that drew all kinds of settlers, cowboys, prospectors, bawdy girls, gamblers and outlaws to the town.
 Present-day Prescott celebrates the history of Whiskey Row, which is now known for its art galleries, candy shops, and, of course, its famous saloons.

-This year will mark the 131st anniversary of Prescott Frontier Days, the World’s Oldest Rodeo.
-It is a deep-rooted Western tradition that people from around the world come to enjoy.
+Prescott Frontier Days, the World’s Oldest Rodeo, is a deep-rooted Western tradition that people from around the world come to enjoy.
 Held annually during the Fourth of July week, the rodeo has grown into eight days of first-class rodeo competition and features a host of special events like the Rodeo Dance and Prescott Frontier Days Parade.